UKHO/admiralty-design-system/CONTRIBUTING.md

 - build
 - Run unit tests
 - upload to Chromatic
-- publish package to npm (master branch only)
+- publish package to npm (main branch only)

 The pipeline is created as a Github Workflow and can be located in the `.github` folder of the repository.